rccursach/graphql-middleware-sentry/README.md

 ### Filtering Out Custom Errors

-To filter out custom errors thrown by your server (such as "You Are Not Logged In"), use the `reportError` option and return a boolean for whether or not the error should be
+To filter out custom errors thrown by your server (such as "You Are Not Logged In"), use the `reportError` option and return a boolean for whether or not the error should be sent to sentry.

 ```ts
 class CustomError extends Error {}